bbroder-algo/go-algorand/crypto/statetrie/README.md

 ***Preloading:***

 Normally only part of the trie is kept in memory.
-However, the trie can sweep all nodes out of the backstore and into memory by calling `preload`.
-This should only be performed on small tries.
-When considering memory, remember that the hash of the key values is stored, so if the value is smaller than 32 bytes, the value size is expanding, and when the values are larger, they are compressed in the trie in the form of the hash.
+However, the trie can sweep nodes out of the backstore and into memory by calling Preload.

+Preload loads into trie memory all backing nodes reachable from the root that keys with length less than or equal to the one provided by obtaining them from the store.

+In a full (and therefore balanced) trie, preloading lengths has the effect of loading the top levels of the trie.
+This could accelerate future trie operations.

 ***Trie transitions during Add operation:***